SophSM/SLE-combined-analysis/README.md

 -   `11-plot_HeatmapGO.R`

--   `12-plot_AcyclicGraph.R`
+-   `12-prevAsso_Heatmap.R`

--   `plot_figures.R`: This script generates the final figures used in the manuscript, the figures are in the `final_figs/` folder

-### WGCNA co-expression analysis
+### Gene regulatory network analysis

-The scripts used for the co-expression analysis can be found in the `WGCNA/` folder.
+The scripts used for the regulatory network analysis can be found in the `regulons/scripts` folder.